• Home

 Process of Resetting New Date

-The cylinders which have passed the due date are transported to the bottling center.
-The LPG gas cylinder is tested in the bottling centre to check its durability.
-Some of the common tests which are performed on the cylinder for quality checking are hydrostatic tests, burst tests, ultimate tensile strength tests, impact tests, and pressure cycling tests.
+Cylinders that have passed the gas cylinder expiry date are transported to the bottling center.
+The LPG gas cylinder is tested in the bottling center to check its durability.
+Some of the common tests that are performed on the cylinder for quality checking are hydrostatic tests, burst tests, ultimate tensile strength tests, impact tests, and pressure cycling tests.

 Once the tests are done, the LPG companies mark the cylinders’ resetting date on the bottling center where these cylinders are segregated.